ostracod/wheatbytecode-asm/README.md

 * `prevArgFrame` refers to the argument frame supplied by the caller
 * `nextArgFrame` refers to the argument frame for the next function invocation
 * `appData` refers to the application data region
+* `prevArg` refers to the previous argument of the same instruction
 * `null` refers to the null pointer value
 * All of the WheatSystem function types with the prefix `ws` (Ex: `wsInit`, `wsKill`)
 * All of the error constants (Ex: `typeErr`, `permErr`)